-Fermanagh Herald reader Elizabeth Bradley got the chance to meet her very own poster boy in the shape of David Soul at the recent Beckett Festival in Enniskillen.
+Fermanagh Herald reader Elizabeth Bradley got the chance to meet her very own poster boy in the shape of David Soul at the recent Beckett Festival in Enniskillen

 David Soul, best known as the blond-haired, blue-eyed half of Starsky and Hutch, the hugely popular 1970s TV cop show, is a successful actor, singer and performer.
-He steps into the hotel bar, sees me sitting in a big plush armchair and sighs disappointedly, saying “Oh, you’re sitting there.
+He steps into the hotel bar, sees me sitting in a big plush armchair and sighs disappointedly, saying, “Oh, you’re sitting there.
 I can’t sit there.”

 We settle instead on high backed chairs at a tall round table.
-He props his walking stick up against the table and apologises, explaining that he needs to sit in a higher chair because of a hip problem and recent surgeries.
+He props his walking stick up against the table and apologizes, explaining that he needs to sit in a higher chair because of a hip problem and recent surgeries.
 He asks what I would like to drink and orders coffee for himself.
 He is charming and relaxed.
 I confess to being a little nervous; he shakes his head and smiles sweetly, reassuringly.

 So what is David Soul’s initial impression of Enniskillen?
 “I’m sure the same as most people’s: it’s beautiful and so interesting.
 I never knew that both Samuel Beckett and Oscar Wilde went to the same school.
 And others too.”
 Suddenly he is singing ‘Abide With Me,’ explaining that the man who wrote the words attended Portora Royal School, too.
 He’s quite right: Henry Lyte did.